 The Cannes film festival was a couple of weeks ago and I was not invited for the 6oth consecutive year.
 They did, however, give Jerry Lewis some kind of award and an article in the New York Times had the obligatory quote from a French critic, miffed at America's failure to recognize his genius.
-France's for love Jerry Lewis is another stereotype for which I've yet to see much evidence.
+France's love for Jerry Lewis is another stereotype for which I've yet to see much evidence.
 Months ago I saw a poster for Docteur Jerry et Mister Love ("The Nutty Professor") but this was in a movie memorabilia shop in Bordeaux so I'm not sure that counts.
 I've asked a couple of people here but their answers always fall a bit short of unbridled enthusiasm.
 In fact, they usually give you a look that says, "Why would you ask me this?"

 Sometime in grade school I discovered an ability to make people laugh and so put some effort into being silly and stupid, like Jerry Lewis.
 It also came in handy once in a while on the recess bullies that brighten every schoolyard.
 My reasoning was that if I made these dickheads laugh, maybe they'd go easy on me.
 As it turned out, I still got my ass beat just as regularly but liked to think their hearts weren't always in it.

 When I got older, and my sense of humor became a little more cerebral, at least that's what I tell myself, I found it effective to still keep a little slapstick in my repertoire and so turned again to Jerry Lewis.
 He used to do this shtick, and probably still does, where he put his mouth over the top of a drinking glass and I used it myself to disgust my sisters.After learning to drive, one of my favorite gags was to alternately floor it then slam on the brakes like I'd seen Jerry do in, I think, The Disorderly Orderly.
 In fact, I still use this to good effect on my nieces and nephews.